 - David Barnett, David Barnett Gallery

-“We host many artist groups at the Schauer Performing Arts Center – The Rogues has been by far the most tasteful, exciting, and unique..."
+“We host many artist groups at the Schauer Performing Arts Center – The Rogues exhibit has been tasteful, exciting, and unique..."